PDFMaple PDFMaple

 Does this keep the exact layout?

 Image-based conversion is usually the most layout-accurate approach.
 Always review the generated deck before presenting.
+Open the converted output and compare the pages most likely to drift—tables, slide layouts, page breaks, or image-heavy sections—before you rely on it.

 What if I need a truly editable version?

 If you need editable text and shapes, the best source is the original PPTX or the original document used to create the PDF.
 Otherwise, you may need to recreate parts manually.
+Open the converted output and compare the pages most likely to drift—tables, slide layouts, page breaks, or image-heavy sections—before you rely on it.

 Next steps